James Kilgore

-James William Kilgore (born July 30, 1947, aka John Pape) is a convicted American felon and former fugitive for his activities in the 1970s with the Symbionese Liberation Army, a left-wing terrorist organization in California.
+James William Kilgore (born July 30, 1947, aka John Pape) is a convicted American murderer, felon and former fugitive for his activities in the 1970s with the Symbionese Liberation Army, a left-wing terrorist organization in California.
 After years of research and writing, he later became a research scholar and ultimately worked at the University of Illinois' Center for African Studies in Champaign–Urbana.

 After the arrest of the core SLA members in 1975, Kilgore fled a criminal indictment.
 He lived as a fugitive for 27 years, working in Zimbabwe, Australia, and South Africa.
 During his time as a fugitive, Kilgore wrote a number of books and articles under the pseudonym John Pape.
 He developed a career as an educator, researcher, and far-left radical activist, before being arrested in Cape Town, South Africa, in November 2002.
-He was extradited to the United States, where he was convicted and subsequently served six and a half years in prisons in California on charges of participation in SLA criminal activities.
+He was extradited to the United States, where he was convicted and subsequently served six and a half years in prison in California for second degree murder.
 During his incarceration, he wrote several novels.
 The first of these, We Are All Zimbabweans Now (2009), was published a month after his release by Umuzi Publishers of Cape Town.
 In 2015, he published a non-fiction book, Understanding Mass Incarceration: A People's Guide to the Key Civil Rights Struggle of Our Time.

 Early years

 Kilgore grew up in California, graduating from San Rafael High School in 1965.
 He attended University of California, Santa Barbara.
 He played on the college volleyball team and subsequently became active in politics during the anti-war protests of 1969 and 1970.
-During these years, he met Katheleen Soliah, and they developed a relationship.
+During these years, he met Kathleen Soliah, and they developed a relationship.
 He graduated from UC Santa Barbara in 1969.